 Being a small town, Malabar does not have a public transit system used by locals to get to and from work.

-The citizens of Malabar are very well educated compared to the average community in the nation: 34.98% of adults in Malabar have a bachelor's degree or even advanced degree.
+The education level of Malabar citizens is very high relative to the national average among all cities (21.84%): 34.98% of adults in Malabar have a bachelor's degree or even advanced degree.

 The per capita income in Malabar in 2022 was $51,295, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $205,180 for a family of four.